timescale/docs/timescaledb/how-to-guides/hypertables/distributed-hypertables.md

 <img class="main-content__illustration" src="https://s3.amazonaws.com/assets.timescale.com/docs/images/repartitioning.png" alt="Diagram showing repartitioning on a distributed hypertable"/>

 This can affect queries that span the two different partitioning configurations.
 In the diagram, the highlighted area, marked as `chunks queried`, represents such a query.
-In the older configuration, the query only requires data from two chunks, but in the newer configuration, it requires data from three.
+In the older configuration, the query requires data from four chunks, but in the newer configuration, it requires data from three.
 For example, the query might include data for a particular hostname that now exists on more than one data node.
 Because the data spans data nodes, it cannot be fully aggregated on the data node.
 Some operations need to be performed on the access node instead.

 The TimescaleDB query planner dynamically detects such overlapping chunks and reverts to the appropriate partial aggregation plan.
 This means that you can add